-The best WordPress caching plugins of 2022 are going to do one important thing for your website.
+The best WordPress caching plugins are going to do one important thing for your website.
 They will cache your data so that it keeps your website running as fast as it can.
 But, with so many caching plugin options available, which one should you choose?

 In this guide, we’ll explore what exactly WordPress caching is, while helping you find the best WordPress caching plugin to make your website fly.